Modern slavery statement for financial year 2021/2022

 We conduct business in an honest way and without the use of corrupt practices or acts of bribery to obtain an unfair advantage.

 Olive Catering Services operates a supplier policy and maintains a preferred supplier list.
 We conduct due diligence on all suppliers before allowing them to become a preferred supplier.
 This due diligence includes an online search to ensure that particular organisation has never been convicted of offenses relating to modern slavery.
-Our anti-slavery policy forms part of our contract with all suppliers and they are required to confirm that no part of their business operations contradicts this policy.
+Our anti-slavery and ethical trade policies form part of our contract with all suppliers and they are required to confirm that no part of their business operations contradicts these policies.

 In addition to the above, as part of our contract with suppliers, we require that they confirm to us that: